Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 How TinyBERT's two-stage transformer distillation works

-Full BERT is accurate but heavy — 110M parameters is a lot to run on a phone or in a high-traffic API.
-Knowledge distillation solves this by training a smaller, faster student model to mimic a larger, more accurate teacher model.
+Full BERT is accurate but heavy.
+Its 110M parameters are a lot to run on a phone or in a busy API.
+So, here comes knowledge distillation to the rescue.
+It trains a smaller, faster student model to copy a larger, more accurate teacher model.
 The result keeps most of the teacher's accuracy at a fraction of the size.

 Prerequisites: Familiarity with BERT's architecture and the encoder stack.